 To make a computer for students a worthwhile choice, you always have to associate it with a specific user profile.
 A device for someone who opens many tabs all day will be different from someone who only studies online.
 A gamer who enjoys esports will be different from someone who is a heavy gamer or someone who makes videos.
 When you determine which group you belong to, all future shopping decisions will be easier to follow.

-• First-time buyer: You should follow the clear path, follow your needs and prioritize easy-to-use equipment before thinking about maximizing performance.
+• First-time buyer: You should follow the obvious path, stick to your needs and prioritize ease of use before thinking about maximizing performance.

-• People with limited budgets: Need to know which parts are worth investing in now and which parts can be upgraded later to avoid waste.
+• People with a limited budget: Need to know which parts are worth investing in now and which parts can be upgraded later to avoid waste.

-• People who want to use it for a long time: Should pay more attention to the source, SSD, temperature and upgraded structure than just looking at the original price.
+• People who want durable use: Should pay more attention to the source, SSD, temperature and upgraded structure rather than just looking at the initial final price.

 The most practical tip when buying a device is to not ask "which one is the most powerful", but ask "which one solves exactly what I do every day and still has room to upgrade".